 What’s different about the Florida Prepaid is that it’s all mapped out for you.
 Plan payments can never increase, and it’s backed by the state of Florida.
 You don’t have to worry about tuition inflation or what the stock market is doing.

 There is also a 1-Year Florida University Plan which allows you to buy up to four years at a university in one-year increments as you can afford it.
 There is no pressure to buy all four years at one time, and other family members could purchase a one-year increment to help.
+The 1-Year Florida University Plan is available for a monthly payment of $46.61 or lump-sum payment of $7,373.92 for a newborn.

 Additional years can be purchased through open enrollment.
 This is the lowest priced plan.
 Fees will be announced as soon as Open Enrollment begins later this month.